sdgottschalk/sgottschalk.io/_posts/2024-04-23-closed-form.md

 categories: post
 related_posts: true
 ---
 Gottschalk (2018) presents a simple closed-form formula for bond pricing between coupon payments that derives from first principles and is theoretically correct.
-Our results are more general than the current framework, and we prove that we can retrieve the conventional formula for pricing  bonds at coupon dates as a special case.
-We also demonstrate that bond traders' `dirty price' effectively assumes that interest between coupon payment is simple interest, when mathematical consistency requires that all interest should be coumpounded.\\
+The results are more general than the current framework, and encompass the conventional formula for pricing  bonds at coupon dates as a special case.

-Let $y\in \mathbb{R}$, let $M$,$ $i, $w \in \R_{++}$, and let $N\in \mathbb{N}$, then the fair price of a coupon bond between coupon payments under the `Treasury' method is
+Let $y\in \mathbb{R}$, let $M$,$ $i, $w \in \R_{++}$, and let $N\in \mathbb{N}$, then the fair price of a coupon bond between coupon payments is

 \begin{equation}
 P=q^{w}\left\{M\,i\,\frac{1-q^{N+1}}{1-q}+M\,q^{N}\right\}\label{tbasic}